Training and workshops

 We can of course deliver a workshop that is from our catalogue of workshops to meet your local needs, but examples of custom workshops we have designed and delivered are:

-- School of Health Sciences Gradebook session
+- MDHS - Health Sciences: Gradebook session

-- FEIT accessibility workshop
+- FEIT: Accessibility workshop

-- Physiotherapy H5P workshop
+- MDHS - Physiotherapy: H5P workshop

-- Melbourne Medical School: Feedback Fruits workshop
+- MDHS - Melbourne Medical School: Feedback Fruits workshop

-- Learning analytics for MGSE.
+- FOE: Learning analytics

 What are the options for custom workshops?